Printer Friendly PDF

 - HIV/AIDS: Men with HIV and AIDS have an elevated risk of testicular cancer.

 Many cases of testicular cancer are detected by men who report unusual symptoms to their physicians.
-Self-checks are very important for the early detection of testicular cancer.
+Monthly self-checks are very important for the early detection of testicular cancer.
 If these symptoms are present, men are encouraged to consult their physician for proper testing:

-- Discomfort in the groin, abdomen, or lower back area
+- Discomfort in the groin, lower abdomen, area

 - Swollen testicles or a lump with no pain

-- Pain in the testicle or scrotum area
+- Pain or hardness in the testicle or scrotum area

 - Heavy feeling in the scrotum

-Testicular cancer is a very treatable cancer, especially if identified in the early stages: more than 95 percent of these patients are cancer-free after treatment completion.
+Testicular cancer is a very treatable cancer, especially if identified in the early stages.
 Treatment options vary depending on how advanced the cancer is and if it has spread to other parts of the body.
-Physicians will determine the most appropriate treatment for each patient, but possible treatment options include surgery, radiation therapy, and chemotherapy.
+Physicians will determine the most appropriate treatment for each patient, but possible treatment options include surgery, radiation therapy, chemotherapy, and stem cell transplants.

-Sources: American Cancer Society, American Society of Clinical Oncology, National Cancer Institute, The U.S. National Library of Medicine National Institutes of Health, Sean Kimerling Testicular Cancer Foundation, and Texas Cancer Registry
+Sources: American Cancer Society, National Cancer Institute, National Institutes of Health, Sean Kimerling Testicular Cancer Foundation, and Texas Cancer Registry